Grand Opening & Black Friday Sale = 50% Off

 Map to Seal Bay Nature Park

-What to consider when planning your visit to Seal Bay Nature Park
+What to consider when planning your visit

-Seal Bay Nature Park offers a variety of accessible activities for visitors of all abilities.
+There is a variety of accessible activities for visitors of all abilities.
 The park has a 2 kilometre wheelchair accessible loop, allowing visitors to explore the beachside of the park from the comfort of their own wheelchair.
 In addition, trails throughout the park have been designed with wheelchair/walker access in mind, allowing visitors to explore the vast 714 hectare park.
 These trails wind through forests, deep ravines and past a marsh teeming with birds, giving visitors the opportunity to take in the beauty of the park.

 Wildlife viewing is also made easier with accessible wildlife viewing opportunities.
 The forests at Seal Bay Nature Park provide visitors with the chance to hear or see many different species.
 The beach is home to many different kinds of seabirds.